 |HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\HTMLHelp\"data" = "[RANDOM CHARACTERS]"|

-Do You Suspect Your PC May Be Infected with Backdoor.Winnti & Other Threats?
-Scan Your PC with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide PC users with in-depth system security analysis, detection and removal of a wide range of threats like Backdoor.Winnti as well as a one-on-one tech support service.
-Download SpyHunter's FREE Malware Remover
+Do You Suspect Your Computer May Be Infected with Backdoor.Winnti & Other Threats?
+Scan Your Computer with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide users with in-depth system security analysis, detection and removal of a wide range of threats like Backdoor.Winnti as well as a one-on-one tech support service.
+Download SpyHunter's FREE Malware Remover*

 File System Details